 Rejoice!
 Here are some of my favorite essential oil cleaning recipes that will make cleaning the house an entire family affair.
 As a bonus, the kids can even help make them!

-You can of course add any essential oil you choose, but certain ones can not only smell lovely but have special cleaning powers:
+You can, of course, add any essential oil you choose, but certain ones can not only smell lovely, but have special cleaning powers.
+Double win!

 Thieves: Kills 99.96% of germs which is similar to Lysol but actually helps your immune systems as well.